nixworks/public/news/2012/10/22/index.md

 ##### Pussy Riot
 ### [Pussy Riot members Maria Alyokhina and Nadezhda Tolokonnikova are exiled to remote prison camps located in Perm and Mordovia, home to parts of the Soviet-era gulag system.
 Their exact locations are unknown, even to their lawyers and family members.
 They had petitioned to be held in Moscow which would have allowed them to watch their young children grow. ](/news/2012/10/22/pussy-riot-members-maria-alyokhina-and-nadezhda-tolokonnikova-are-exiled-to-remote-prison-camps-located-in-perm-and-mordovia-home-to-parts.md)
-_Context: gulag, Maria Alyokhina, Perm, Nadezhda Tolokonnikova, Pussy Riot, Mordovia_
+_Context: Mordovia, Maria Alyokhina, Perm, gulag, Pussy Riot, Nadezhda Tolokonnikova_

 ##### Peter Rippon
 ### [Peter Rippon, the BBC "Newsnight" editor responsible for dropping an investigation into allegations of sexual abuse against Jimmy Savile, steps aside from his role with immediate effect. ](/news/2012/10/22/peter-rippon-the-bbc-newsnight-editor-responsible-for-dropping-an-investigation-into-allegations-of-sexual-abuse-against-jimmy-savile-st.md)